 This aircraft is an updated, sleeker and energy efficient multi-person carrier which will be taking to the Los Angeles airspace in 2020.
 But surely it will carry the costs of domestic air travel?

 That’s not necessarily Uber’s vision.
 The aim of the UberAir travel is to reduce the price for air traffic so significantly that making a trip in your own car will cost more.
 To share a flight across the city will eventually cost as much as an UberX.

 The vision is that this will be the beginning of the end of individual car ownership.
 The only reason for owning a car would be a hobby.
 The fact that flying cross-city could be cheaper than driving a car is a watershed moment.

 While we have a system in place for ground transportation, how does a ground transportation company suddenly manage air traffic if we see a sharp uptake in urban air travel?

-Leaving this question on the audience's mind to linger for a few moments, Jeff Holden announced a partnership between Uber and a organization that needs no introduction on a global stage: NASA.
+Leaving this question on the audience’s mind to linger for a few moments, Jeff Holden announced a partnership between Uber and an organization that needs no introduction on a global stage: NASA.

 The strategic partnership for airspace management between one of the fastest growing companies in the world and America’s space agency solidified UberAir as a ground-breaking initiative.